originalworks/gitbook/6.1-token-economics/utility-token-design.md

 ### Architectural Parallels with Ethereum

 Just as Ethereum separates transaction submitters (users) from validators (miners/stakers), Original Works creates a clear separation between:
-- **Oracles**: Music industry participants who submit IP registrations (analogous to Ethereum users)
+- **Royalty Admins**: Music industry participants who submit IP registrations (analogous to Ethereum users)
 - **Validators**: Independent network participants who verify submissions (analogous to Ethereum validators)

 This separation is crucial because:
-1. Oracles have the industry expertise to submit valid data but might have conflicts of interest
+1. Royalty Admins have the industry expertise to submit valid data but might have conflicts of interest
 2. Validators have no stake in the music business, focusing solely on network security
 3. The economic incentives of these groups need to be properly aligned

 ### The Need for $OWN Token

-#### For Oracles
+#### For Royalty Admins
-- **Staking Requirement**: Oracles must stake $OWN tokens to participate, similar to how DeFi protocols require stake for security
+- **Staking Requirement**: Royalty Admins must stake $OWN tokens to participate, similar to how DeFi protocols require stake for security
-- **Economic Security**: The stake serves as collateral, ensuring Oracles submit accurate data
+- **Economic Security**: The stake serves as collateral, ensuring Royalty Admins submit accurate data
 - **Slashing Risk**: Malicious or incorrect submissions can result in stake reduction
 - **Royalty Pool Operation**: Additional stake required to operate royalty pools, scaling with managed volume